anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * [EMR developer experience workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/3c29bc13-0f30-42f7-9f97-4ce8e2ef9b17/en-US)

-Elastic MapReduce: managed Hadoop framework on EC2 instances for ETL.
+PaaS service for Elastic MapReduce on EC2 instances for ETL.
 If one node fails, provisions new nodes.
 When creating a cluster, specify framework (Spark, Hive...) and apps.
 EMR is charged by the hour plus for the additional EC2 charges.

 * Master node: leader node, manages cluster
   * Tracks status of tasks, monitors cluster health
   * One single EC2 instance
   * Recommended instance type: m5.xlarge if there are less than 50 nodes
 * Core node: runs tasks and stores data in HDFS
-  * Can be scaled up and down, but with some risk
+  * Can be scaled up and down to increase processing and HDFS capacity
   * Multi-node clusters have at least one core node
-  * Can be resized, to increase processing and HDFS capacity
 * Task node: runs tasks, does not store data
   * Optional node in the cluster
   * No risk of data loss when removing